 J.P.
-Morgan Securities LLC ("JPMS"), one of the Underwriters of the Bonds, has entered into a negotiated dealer agreement ("Dealer Agreement") with Charles Schwab & Co., Inc. ("CS&Co.") for the retail distribution of certain securities offerings at the original issue prices.
-Pursuant to the Dealer Agreement (if applicable to this transaction), CS&Co. will purchase Bonds from JPMS at the original issue price less a negotiated portion of the selling concession applicable to any Bonds that CS&Co. sells.
+Morgan Securities LLC ("JPMS") has entered into retail agreements to expand our access to retail customers on behalf of our issuer clients.
+Specifically, JPMS has entered into negotiated dealer agreements (each, a "Dealer Agreement") with each of Charles Schwab & Co., Inc. ("CS&Co.") and LPL Financial LLP ("LPL") for the retail distribution of certain municipal securities offerings to the retail customers of CS&Co. and LPL at the original issue prices.
+Subject to your consent, and assuming suitability for retail investors, JPMS would invite CS&Co. and